wallis-lab/Create-Read-Update-Delete-tasks./README.md

 # Create-Read-Update-Delete-tasks.
-Using java SQLiteDatabase to proform tasks.
+Using java SQLiteDatabase to perfrom tasks.